Stanford-NavLab/gnss_lib_py/README.md

    }
 ```

-Additionaly, we would like to thank [all contributors](https://github.com/Stanford-NavLab/gnss_lib_py/blob/main/CONTRIBUTORS.md) to this project.
+Additionally, we would like to thank [all contributors](https://github.com/Stanford-NavLab/gnss_lib_py/blob/main/CONTRIBUTORS.md) to this project.